Obama nominee to lead FDA defends drug industry ties

-(Reuters) - President Barack Obama’s nominee to head the U.S. Food and Drug Administration defended his ties to the pharmaceutical industry on Tuesday during a Senate committee hearing that included questions on soaring drug prices.
+Nov 17 (Reuters) - President Barack Obama’s nominee to head the Food and Drug Administration defended his ties to the pharmaceutical industry on Tuesday during a Senate committee hearing that included questions on soaring drug prices.

-Responding to questions from Senator Elizabeth Warren of Massachusetts, a Democrat, Califf told the committee that the clinical trials he conducted at Duke, if funded by a drug company, had “ironclad” contracts giving the investigators the final rights to publication.
+Califf told the committee that the clinical trials he conducted at Duke, if funded by a drug company, had “iron clad” contracts giving the investigators the final rights to publication.

 Sanders, a Democratic senator from Vermont, said that the FDA needs a candidate who can stand up to an industry that has been “ripping off” the American people by charging “outrageous” prices for medicines.